Healthy Gingerbread Latte

 To make this recipe you’ll need:

-- almond milk or milk of choice
+- almond milk or milk of choice – oat milk, whole milk

-- cinnamon, ground ginger + nutmeg
+- ground cinnamon, ground ginger + nutmeg – these give you the best gingerbread flavors

 If you want to sweeten your latte, you’ll also need molasses, which isn’t pictured below.
-We prefer our latte’s unsweetened – so we didn’t include it in the image, but it is in the recipe for you if you’d like!
+We prefer our latte’s unsweetened and sugar-free – so we didn’t include it in the image, but it is in the recipe for you if you’d like!

 Can I make this whole30?
 Yes, omit the molasses.